Posts - Bill - HR 4550 United States Grain Standards Reauthorization Act of 2025

 house 07/21/2025 - 119th Congress

-We are working to reauthorize and update the United States Grain Standards Act to extend its funding through 2030, improve grain grading technology, and enhance inspection and reporting processes to ensure more accurate and efficient grain standards.
+We are working to extend and improve the United States Grain Standards Act by prioritizing advanced grain grading technologies and enhancing inspection processes to ensure more accurate, consistent, and efficient grain quality assessments nationwide.

 HR 4550 - United States Grain Standards Reauthorization Act of 2025